 - Periodically comparing the meter results with the results from a laboratory.

 For people who have trouble controlling hypoglycemia (low blood sugar) or a fluctuating blood sugar level, continuous glucose monitor sensors are also available.
-Continuous glucose monitor sensors do not replace fingerstick glucose meters for some people with diabetes.
+Continuous glucose monitor (CGM) sensors can now replace fingerstick glucose meters for some people with diabetes.
 The cost and insurance coverage for CGM has improved in the last five years.
 Many people with type 2 diabetes who are taking insulin can dramatically increase the amount of data they have to evaluate the control of their disease.

 To monitor the amount of glucose within the blood a person with diabetes should test their blood regularly.
 The procedure is quite simple and can often be done at home.